sqlxpert/z-container-api-kafka-aws-terraform/README.md

 Producing a working solution required significant free labor.
 To limit free labor, I:

-- **Omitted a local environment.** Local building and testing of Docker containers meant to be deployed in the cloud, and local execution of `terraform apply` to create cloud resources, introduce variability and security risk without much benefit.
+- **Use AWS CloudShell or EC2** Local building and testing of Docker containers meant to be deployed in the cloud, and local execution of `terraform apply` to create cloud resources, introduce variability and security risk without much benefit.
 Instead, I used the same Linux